dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

 ![New project](assets/en/02-new-project.png)

 Make sure the device is `Finder Opta`, then select the programming language (we will use ST).

 ![Standard project](assets/en/03-standard-project.png)

 ### Identifying Finder OPTA via Ethernet

 Now double-click on the `Device (Finder Opta)` entry in the `Devices` menu, a tab will open as shown below.

 ![Device](assets/en/04-device.png)

 Press the `Scan Network` button and ensure Finder OPTA device appears under the Gateway, then press `OK`.

 ![Scan Network](assets/en/05-scan-network.png)

 ### Modbus Configuration

 At this stage, we configure the RS-485 port and Modbus protocol parameters to ensure Finder OPTA can communicate with the Finder 6M series.

 Right-click on `Device (Finder Opta)` and select `Add device...`.

 ![Device Menu](assets/en/06-device-menu.png)

+Now configure the Modbus RTU protocol on the RS-485 port of Finder OPTA.
 From the list select `Modbus COM Port` and click `Add device`.

 ![Add Modbus COM port](assets/en/07-add-modbus-com-port.png)

-Now set the serial port values:
+Now set the serial port configuration values as follows:

 - COM port: `2`, i.e., the RS-485 port of Finder OPTA.
 - Baud rate: `38400`.